lcp Skip to Main Content

 Codeine, one of the main components of lean, is an opioid classified as a Schedule II controlled substance.

-When Did Lean Become A Drug?
+When Did Lean Become a Drug?

 "History Of Lean" title above the timeline of lean history with texts and relevant illustrations